 - 2 pounds, 8 ounces white fondant ( buy it or make your own )

 - 5¼ ounces yellow or white modeling chocolate or gum paste

 - 1-2 cups ganache ( make your own )

 - Smooth apricot jam, sugar syrup or piping gel

 - Cornstarch or corn flour

-- Clear alcohol such as vodka, gin or piping gel
+- Clear alcohol, such as vodka or gin

 - Parchment or non-stick baking paper